mrfdev/CMI/Resources/FAQ/cmi-running-1.16.5.md

 - This is about CMI 8 and server version 1.16.5, this is not about 1.17.
 That's a different document.
 - CMI version 8.8.5.0 is considered the Stable version you can run on a live production environment.
-- CMI Lib version 1.0.2.0 or older will automatically be replaced by version 1.0.2.1.
+- CMI Lib version 1.0.2.3 or older will automatically be replaced by older versions.
 This is okay.
 - Zrips' compiled Vault 1.7.3, CMI Injector 1.0.2.3, and CMI Bungee 1.0.0.4 can be used on CMI 8.8.5.0 on Minecraft 1.16.5

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup